 The title of business development (BD) is becoming more and more common in startups.
 The irony, not many folks know what it is.
-It’s become the catch-all term, a ubiquitous phrase depending on who you talk to – which of course contributes to the confusion.
+It’s become the catch-all term, a ubiquitous phrase depending on whom you talk to – which of course contributes to the confusion.
 Frankly, it’s a tough thing to articulate.

-Typically, the function of BD can include a variety of activities like strategic partnerships, content licensing, product distributions, monetization and sometimes acquisitions.
+Typically, the function of BD can include a variety of activities like strategic partnerships, content licensing, product distributions, monetization, and sometimes acquisitions.
 But, it varies greatly depending on the size and type of startup.

 For example, BD at Seesmic was very focused on our platform and growing our userbase through 3rd party integrations.
-At Moz, it’s all about product distribution, strategic data partnerships and monetization through our API.
+At Moz, it’s all about product distribution, strategic data partnerships, and monetization through our API.
 The day to day is drastically different.

 A few years back, Seth Godin wrote a great post on BD, complete with tactical recommendations and examples (outside of startups) of BD in the wild.
 Here’s a few:

 The Princeton Review built a huge test prep business, but only by licensing their brand to a series of books which did the lion’s share of their marketing for them.